DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 TODO:
 -----
+* Not all distros source `~/.bashrc` by default.
+Seems that `~/.xinitrc` is mostly used by xinit and not generally sourced?
+	- What about `~/.xsession`, `~/.xprofile` or `~/.profile`?
+Seems to be mostly legacy; used by `startx`?
+It's messy.
+	- Look in `/etc/X11/Xsession` to see how thing are run at startup?
+	- But `~/.Xresources` seems like a good option (and is sourced by xinitrc too)?
+	- Its format is different though.
+And it doesn't list keyboard layout as one of its intended purposes.
+	- There is the option of entering the file name manually.
+But the BigBag default should be the most sensible/common choice.
+	- Or, switch tack completely and just have `setkb.sh` output a string that you can `>` into a file yourself?
+		- If so, have it output nothing else!
+Or use another file descriptor (stderr is wrong!)?
+Use `echo <smth> 3>>` then `3> <file>`?
+		- Change tack regarding the -af <file> switches.
+Could force users to use syntax like `setkb.sh -f > ~/.bashrc`?
+		- Actually...
+If using file descriptor 3, it usually goes nowhere?
+So you wouldn't need a switch for it at all!?
+	- Print out the command also when running it, for clarity.

 * The `pc105curl` model is actually a CurlAngle model, and thus badly named.
 Fix?!
 	- All the Curl models seem messy?
 What was I thinking?
 But maybe to avoid the option thing, they could still be useful?
+	- The option thing messes with QWERTY and other layouts on switch.
+Which may be acceptable for Sym?
+But not so much for Curl.

 * Better instructions for Wayland?
 	- Depends on your Wayland Compositor (Sway is common?)